 Honeywell is arguably the most well-respected company in the home cooling and heating industry.
 All of their products are rigorously tested for top-of-the-line performance and durability.
 The name speaks for itself.
 You know you are getting a quality product when purchasing from Honeywell.

 The most notable feature of this fan is its programmable thermostat.
 The thermostat can be set to as low as 60 degrees for cooling, which makes it a “set it and forget it” device.

-One customer raved, “This one fan cooled off our second floor apartment, about 950 sq ft on medium setting when the temp was set to it’s lowest setting(60 degrees).”
+One customer raved, “This one fan cooled off our second-floor apartment, about 950 sq ft on medium setting when the temp was set to its the lowest setting(60 degrees).”